nth-chile/gagesalzano2/src/_projects/Edukate.md

     />
   </div>

+{{slide['end']}}

+{{slide['startmobile']}}

-  <p class='bg'>Edukate is a financial wellness platform that helps employees understand and take advantage of their financial benefits.
+  <p>Edukate is a financial wellness platform that helps employees understand and take advantage of their financial benefits.
 They were looking to establish a cohesive brand design system that they could use to execute across a web platform and various documentation and marketing material.</p>
 {{slide['end']}}

 {{slide['startmobile']}}